Our Climate Capability

 Over its ten-year term, One Basin CRC’s activities will be concentrated across four regional Basin hubs located at Loxton, Mildura, Griffith and Goondiwindi, working directly with industry, businesses, First Nations, community and government.

-Regionally-based research and development will support innovation and adaptation by farmers and communities, resulting in more resilient farms and diversified income streams.
-Regions will benefit from job growth and socio-economic improvements.
+Regionally-based research and development supports innovation and adaptation by farmers and communities, resulting in more resilient farms and diversified income streams.
+And regions benefit from job growth and socio-economic improvements.

-Ms Wells said research in the regions enables meaningful collaboration and engagement with our partners.
+Ms Wells says research in the regions enables meaningful collaboration and engagement with our partners.

-“This ensures research is fit for purpose and directly relevant to the region – that will drive greater uptake and adoption, which is essential to achieve the innovation we require for growth in both productivity and sustainability,” Ms Wells said.
+“This ensures research is fit for purpose and directly relevant to the region – driving greater uptake and adoption, which is essential to achieve the innovation we require for growth in both productivity and sustainability,” Ms Wells said.

-Dr Wendy Craik AM, One Basin Chair-Elect said First Nations participation is an important part of the One Basin CRC.
+Dr Wendy Craik AM, One Basin Chair-Elect says First Nations participation is an important part of the One Basin CRC.

 “Involvement, recognition and respect of First Nations peoples is a core element of the One Basin CRC.
 With First Nations board members, two full-time convenors, and participation through Regional Hubs and research projects, the One Basin CRC partnership will further support First Nations involvement in water management,” Dr Craik said.

-University of Melbourne Deputy Vice Chancellor (Research) Professor James McCluskey, welcomed the announcement.
+University of Melbourne Deputy Vice Chancellor (Research) Professor James McCluskey, welcomed the collaboration.

 “The University of Melbourne’s work in convening the One Basin CRC with its partners signifies our commitment and dedication to protecting one of Australia’s most important assets.
 In addressing this challenge through the CRC scheme, we recognise the value of collaborative, community-based research for environmental and economic sustainability in our irrigation regions,” Professor McCluskey said.